-Any premature correction of an irregularity by the offender may subject him to a further rectification (see the lead restrictions in Law 26B).
+Any premature correction of an irregularity by the offender may become the subject of further rectification (see the lead restrictions in Law 26B).

 LAW 10 - ASSESSMENT OF RECTIFICATION

 A. Right to Determine Rectification

 The Director alone has the right to determine rectifications when applicable.
 Players do not have the right to determine (or waive - see Law 81C5) rectifications on their own initiative.